Irregular threefolds with numerically trivial canonical divisor: Constructions of semi-ample divisors

+We shall apply \cite[Theorem~3.7]{Zh20}, and we need to verify the three conditions required there.
+We refer to \cite[Section~3]{Zh20} for the related notions of Fourier-Mukai transform.

-With the assumption that $D-(K_X+\Delta)$ is nef and relatively ample over $A$, we can apply the argument to verify the vanishing condition (C2) \cite{Zh20}*{Theorem~4.2}, by substituting the pair $(X,B)$ with $(X,\Delta)$ and the divisor ``$l(K_X+B)$'' with $D$, which yields the following \begin{quote}\it Claim.
+With the assumption that $D-(K_X+\Delta)$ is nef and relatively ample over $A$, the proof of the vanishing condition (C2) in \cite[Section~4.2]{Zh20}, if substituting the pair $(X,B)$ with $(X,\Delta)$ and the divisor $l(K_X+B)$ with $D$, still works and yields the following: \begin{quote}\it {\sc Claim}.
 If $H$ is an ample line bundle on $\widehat{A}$, then for any $i>0$ and sufficiently divisible integer $e>0$,